The Monday Morning Gap: What Ten Minutes With an AI Companion Actually Does to Your Day

 That's exactly why what you do with those minutes matters more than it feels like it should.
 Scroll social media and you import someone else's noise before you've had a single clear thought.
 Check email and you hand your attention over before you've done anything to earn the cost.
 A lot of people reach for their phone because it fills the gap, not because it helps.

-An AI companion conversation is different in structure because it's responsive rather than broadcast.
+An AI companion conversation is different in structure because it's responsive instead of broadcast.
 You're not consuming a feed.
 You're saying something and getting something back that's shaped around you.
 That changes the cognitive texture of the interaction, which is why it can work well in those few minutes if you use it with any intention at all.

 The window is also short by nature.
 Ten minutes caps you.
 That constraint is part of what makes it useful, and also what makes it easy to blow past if you're not paying attention.